CraigStuntz/CraigStuntz.github.io/posts/2025-04-07-building-a-synthesizer-11.markdown

 down this road, you might want an LCR or ESR meter if you are testing capacitors, or a spectrum analyzer or vector network analyzer if you're dealing with radio/RF signals.
 But I have never needed them.

+A logic analyzer is super-useful if you're working on digital circuits, and probably unnecessary if you're not.

 ### Testing Components "In Circuit"